causely-oss/causelybot/README.md

 - `severity`: This is the severity of the problem detected/cleared.
 - `slos`: If this field exists then it lists the impacted SLOs.

-## Filtering Notifications
+### Filtering Notifications

-### Field Registery
+#### Field Registery

 Filtering notifications can be done based on pre-defined fields or custom defined fields in [FIELD_DEFINITIONS](causely_notification/field_registry.py).
-Few examples of fields definitions are shown below:
+A few examples of fields definitions are shown below:

 ```json
 {